Data Privacy | Therme Euskirchen

 We also process and use your data

-- to contact you, if requested by you or required in the context of a contractual relationship or permitted by law;
+- to contact you, if requested by you or required within the framework of a contractual relationship or permitted by law.

-- to advertise similar services of Therme Erding using e-mail, provided that Therme Erding has received your e-mail address from you in connection with the sale of a service and you do not object to the use of the e-mail address.
-You may object to this use of your e-mail address at any time without incurring any costs other than the transmission costs according to the prime rates.
+- For electronic advertising in accordance with § 7 para.
+3 UWG for the same or similar services of Thermen & Badewelt Sinsheim using e-mail, provided that we have received your e-mail address from you in connection with the sale of a service and you do not object to the use of the e-mail address.
+You can object to this use of your e-mail address at any time without incurring any costs other than the transmission costs according to the basic rates.
+If this permission standard cannot justify electronic advertising, we will instead obtain your consent from you in accordance with Art.
+6 Para.
+1 lit. a) DSGVO.
+You can revoke this declaration of consent at any time by clicking on the unsubscribe link at the end of the respective e-mail newsletter.

 When paying via PayPal, credit card via PayPal, direct debit via PayPal or - if offered - "purchase on account" via PayPal, we pass on your payment data to PayPal (Europe) S.à r.l. et Cie, S.C.A., 22-24 Boulevard Royal, L-2449 Luxembourg (hereinafter "PayPal") as part of the payment processing.